waltont8/AdventOfCode2022/README.md

 ## Day 4: Camp Cleanup
 Similar to day 2, easier to just write it out long hand than do anything clever.

+## Day 5: Supply Stacks
+Just some really hacky speed parsing and then follow the rules.
+This is one that felt really nasty in haskell.
+I've always said that some questions in AoC are better done in C++ than Haskell, but I had a realization.
+To do this quickly question, I needed to write some terrible single-use code, which haskell really pushes back on and C++ doesn't.
+A more robust solution to this with a real parser would be really nice to do in haskell.
+It's easier to write bad code in C++ than in Haskell.